stormyheadhub/DjangoProjects/README.md

-# Python_Projects
+# Django_Projects

-These are projects I completed using Python for the Tech Academy Program.
+These are projects I completed using Python with Django for the Tech Academy Program.

 <b>Projects</b>
 <br>